Hi and welcome to Spiritual Sobriety.

 Readings,

-And my AA fellowship,
+And my AA Fellowship,

 And my sponsor Jerry,

-And my spiritual guru Pat.
+And my spiritual guru Pat,

-Let's begin today's discussion.
+Let's begin today's discussion on Buddha's first teachings.

-Was his first attempt to teach his first five students what he had just learned.
+He attempted to teach his first five students what he had just learned.

 Alan Watts calls the Buddha the first psychologist,

-Since Buddha's chief aim was to teach us the causes of suffering and the cessation of suffering.
+Since Buddha's chief aim was to teach us the causes of suffering and in the cessation of suffering.

-I like to see my role as an AA sponsor,
+I'd like to see my role as an AA sponsor,

 Buddha's teachings and lessons are called sutras in Pali,